 We assume $CP$ invariance of the potential, and thus the diagonal components of the potential are same.
 The potential matrix is hermitian, and $\beta$ can take a complex value.
 This complex phase can be absorbed by the phase rotation of wave function, and thus we simply assume the positive $\beta$ in this study.

 Now, we consider the situation where only a nucleon is coming from the left-side of the Q-ball.
-Outer region of the Q-ball, the wave functions are given by linear combinations of the free solutions:
+Outside the Q-ball, the wave functions are given by linear combinations of the free solutions:

-where $\overline R$ ($\widetilde R$) denotes the reflection amplitude of nucleon (anti-nucleon), respectively, while $\overline T$ ($\widetilde T$) denotes each transmission amplitude.
+where $\overline R$ ($\widetilde R$) denotes the reflection amplitude of a nucleon (an anti-nucleon), while $\overline T$ ($\widetilde T$) denotes the transmission amplitude.
 Meanwhile, the eigenfunctions inside the Q-ball are given by the linear combinations of the damping and growing solutions:

-where $\kappa_\pm^2 = - k^2 + 2 m V_0(1\pm\beta)$.
-We assume $\kappa_\pm > 0$ in order that there is no propagating mode in the Q-ball, since we are interested in a solution with nucleon being totally reflected as anti-nucleon.
-Matching the wave functions and their derivatives with respect to $x$ at $x = R \,, -R$, one finds the solutions for the matching conditions in the large $\kappa_\pm R$ limit as follows.
+where $\kappa_\pm^2 = - k^2 + 2 m_N V_0(1\pm\beta)$.
+We assume $\kappa_\pm > 0$ in order that there is no propagating mode in the Q-ball, since we are interested in a solution with a nucleon being totally reflected as an anti-nucleon.
+Matching the wave functions and their derivatives with respect to $x$ at $x = R$ and $-R$, one finds the solutions to the matching conditions in the large $\kappa_\pm R$ limit as follows.

-If nucleon incident the Q-ball is completely reflected as anti-nucleon at the boundary, the reflection amplitude for nucleon vanishes (namely $\overline R = 0$) and thus $k^2 + \kappa_+ \kappa_- = 0$.
-However, the left hand side, $k^2 + \kappa_+ \kappa_-$, is always positive, and hence the reflection amplitude for nucleon never vanishes in this model.
-Meanwhile, in the range of $\kappa_- < k < \kappa_+$ (keeping $\kappa_- R$ large), the reflection amplitude for anti-nucleon is comparable with that for nucleon.
+If the nucleon incident on the Q-ball is completely reflected as the anti-nucleon at the boundary, the reflection amplitude for the nucleon vanishes (namely $\overline R = 0$) and thus $k^2 + \kappa_+ \kappa_- = 0$.
+However, the left-hand side, $k^2 + \kappa_+ \kappa_-$, is always positive, and hence the reflection amplitude for the nucleon never vanishes in this model.
+Meanwhile, in the range of $\kappa_- < k < \kappa_+$ (keeping $\kappa_- R$ large), the reflection amplitude for the anti-nucleon is comparable with that for the nucleon.
 This is realized for a large range of $k$ when $\beta \simeq 1$.
-To further extend the range of $k$, we also consider the case where there is a propagating mode inside Q-ball.
+To further extend the range of $k$, we also consider the case where there is a propagating mode inside the Q-ball.
 The solution in the large $\kappa_+ R$ limit is approximately given by